Gifts of Time, Talent, and Treasure

 When the charts are complete, discuss what you have found with classmates.
 What similarities do you see?
 What differences?
 How can you use what you’ve learned to make a difference in your community?

 Perform one random act of kindness in the next 48 hours.
-Report back to the class 1) what you did, 2) why you chose that act, 3) how the person reacted, and 4) your thoughts on the potential impact.
+Report back to the group 1) what you did, 2) why you chose that act, 3) how the person reacted, and 4) your thoughts on the potential impact.